 Probably many of you (including me) are using Programmers Notepad or AVR Studio to set up AVR projects.
 Each of them has advantages and disadvantages.
-For instance Programmers Notepad is great GUI, but there are lots of manual routines required to start compiling project – like setting up makefile, creating file dependencies, etc. AVR Studio is a great solution which generates makefiles automatically, and it has great simulator for immediate debugging.
+For instance, Programmers, Notepad is a great GUI, but there are many manual routines required to start compiling projects – like setting up makefile, creating file dependencies, etc. AVR Studio is a great solution that generates makefiles automatically, and it has a great simulator for immediate debugging.
 So why would we need another IDE?
-Actually Eclipse IDE is one of the best open source tools hat is widely used by programmers – so it is optimized for managing projects, code writing with auto-complete functionality.
-So why not to give a try for it.
+Actually, Eclipse IDE is one of the best open-source tools that programmers widely use – so it is optimized for managing projects, code writing with auto-complete functionality.
+So why not give it a try.

-So lets set up Eclipse environment to work with AVR.
-Firs of all lets download Eclipse from https://www.eclipse.org/downloads/ site.
-Choose Eclipse IDE for C/C++ Developers as we want program AVR in C. Open it (no need to install) then go to HELP->Install New Software… Click Add… and in the Add Site dialogue box enter URL where AVR Eclipse plugin is located (https://avr-eclipse.sourceforge.net/updatesite/ )
+So let’s set up an Eclipse environment to work with AVR.
+First of all, let’s download Eclipse from https://www.eclipse.org/downloads/ site.
+Choose Eclipse IDE for C/C++ Developers as we want to program AVR in C. Open it (no need to install), then go to HELP->Install New Software… Click Add… and in the Add Site dialogue box, enter the URL where the AVR Eclipse plugin is located (https://avr-eclipse.sourceforge.net/updatesite/ )

-After confirmation you should see AVR Eclipse Plugin ready to download in details area:
+After confirmation you should see AVR Eclipse Plugin ready to download in the details area:

 Click next and then accept term of license agreement to start download.